DDMAL/MEI2Volpiano/README.md

 As long as you're in the python environment, you can execute `mei2volpiano` or the shorthand `mei2vol` while in your python virtual environment

+### Standard Usage (Neume notation)

 To output the MEI file's volpiano string to the terminal, run

-`mei2vol -mei filename1.mei`
+`mei2vol -N filename1.mei`

 Multiple files can be passed in at once

-`mei2vol -mei filename1.mei filename2.mei`
+`mei2vol -N filename1.mei filename2.mei`

-To output the volpiano string(s) to a text file, use the `-export` flag as such
+### Western

+To convert MEI files written in Western Musical Notation, run

+`mei2vol -W filename1.mei`

+### Mutiple MEI File Runs

+To make it easier to pass in multiple MEI files, the `-Ntxt` or `-Wtxt` flags can be used as so

+`mei2vol -Ntxt filename1.txt`

+where the ".txt" file being passed in must hold the name/relative path of the required MEI files on distinct lines.

+**Note: If passing inputs through this method, the formats of the MEI files within the text file must be of the same type** (either neume for `-Ntxt` or western for `-Wtxt`)

+### Exporting

+The `-export` tag can be used on any valid input to the program.
+Simply tack it on to the end of your command like so

-`mei2vol -mei filename1.mei -export`
+`mei2vol -N filename1.mei -export`

 and the program will output each mei file's volpiano to a similarly named file as its input.

-To make it easier to pass in multiple MEI files, the `-txt` file can be used

-`mei2vol -txt filename1.txt`

-where the ".txt" file being passed in must hold the name/relative path of the required MEI files on distinct lines.

-The `-export` tag can be used on any valid input to the program. `-mei` or `-txt` are required flags for the program to identify the file(s) you are attempting to input.

-## Western

-To convert MEI files written in Western Musical Notation, run

-`mei2vol -W -mei filename1.mei`

-The `-W` flag is the only difference in the way you run it, other flags are still valid.

 ## Tests